Trump’s ‘Golden Dome’ defense plan: Would it work? Is it worth it?

 What would the Golden Dome cost?

-A recent Congressional Budget Office report says that though top estimates for building such a program have decreased by a third – from $831 billion to about $542 billion – over the past 20 years, due mainly to lower space launch expenses – threats have simultaneously grown “in ways that could increase the overall size and cost” of a Star Wars-style defense system.
-Costs could also be higher due to increased sophistication and the number of intercontinental ballistic missiles (ICBMs) from potential adversaries, such as North Korea.
+A recent Congressional Budget Office report says that though top estimates for building such a program have decreased by a third – from $831 billion to about $542 billion – over the past 20 years, due mainly to lower space-launch expenses – threats have simultaneously grown “in ways that could increase the overall size and cost” of a Star Wars-style defense system.
+Costs could also be higher due to increased sophistication and the number of ICBMs from potential adversaries, such as North Korea.

 The Golden Dome system, which Mr. Trump says will cost $175 billion – a figure at the lowest end of the CBO estimate – has already been allocated $25 billion.
 That’s 2.5% of the total Defense Department budget’s $1 trillion request this year – for its initial phase.
 But final costs are unclear, as the initiative is currently in the conceptual stage.